 Here are the renders produced by OSHPark's online system.
 Internal cutouts are shown as black outlines.

 I made one obvious mistake where part of the board blocks some components on the screen module.

 Luckily there are no traces in that part of the board, so a little filing is all it took to fix it.

 Uhh... long story short I machined a case out of aluminum.
-There were a few mishaps where the tool holding setup was not secure enough for the 1/8" cutter, and on top of that I made a mistake in programming so some of the holes ended up being too big.
+I used a Bridgeport V2XT at my local makerspace.
+It is not an ideal machine for this job because the spindle caps out at 4000rpm - for a 1/8" bit in aluminum you really want 20,000+ rpm to get proper surface speed.
+There were a few mishaps where the tool holding setup was not secure enough, and on top of that I made a mistake in programming so the D-Pad and menu button holes ended up being too big.
 It's still passable though.

 And here it is fully assembled!